lukasmesserschmidt/league-of-quests/README.md

 League of Quests is designed for entertainment purposes and should be used responsibly.
 Be aware that the use of third-party tools may conflict with League of Legends' anti-cheat system and could potentially result in penalties, including bans.
 If you have concerns about this, it is recommended to use the tool only in custom games with friends to avoid any potential issues.

+⚠️ Note: This is an early project
+This code was written when I was still learning Python and best practices.
+It may contain inefficiencies, suboptimal patterns, or outdated approaches.

 ## License

 This project is licensed under the GPL-3.0 license.
 For more details, refer to the LICENSE file.